James Roberts (rugby league): 2021

 In round 12, Roberts scored two tries in a 34-18 victory over St. George Illawarra.

 On 28 July, Roberts was fined $7500 and banned for one match after failing to comply with a Queensland Public Health directive.
 Roberts breached the biosecurity restrictions in place for players in South-East Queensland by going onto the balcony of his hotel room on the Gold Coast.

 Roberts played a total of 11 games for the Wests Tigers in the 2021 NRL season as the club finished 13th and missed the finals.

 2022

 In March, a Newcastle fan reportedly spotted Roberts and a Wests Tigers team-mate playing poker machines in a Newcastle hotel at 10pm on the eve of an unsuccessful Tigers match against Newcastle.
 The drama was described as "blown out of proportion".
 No NRL or club disciplinary action was taken as no integrity rules were breached.

+Personal life

+On 11 October 2023, Roberts was captured on video punching the door of a police van after being led away from a Sydney courthouse.
+Roberts attended Downing Centre Local Court where he was due to face a mention for an apprehended domestic violence order.
+It was alleged that Roberts had an outburst in court before he was led out of the building by police.
+Roberts then punched the door of the police van and screamed "see what you do to me?".

+On 7 November 2024, Roberts was allegedly charged with prohibited drug possession and possession of unlawfully obtained goods, it was said that the offences had actually occurred in June 2024 but samples had to be sent away for testing.